JanSeulin/portfolio-website/README.md

 # Portfolio Website

-## *Under construction
+### \*Under construction

 [Live demo](https://janseulin.github.io/portfolio-website/)

-Portfolio website project using HTML, CSS and Javascript.
-Currently featuring a header, hero and skills sections.
+Portfolio website project using HTML, CSS and vanilla Javascript.
+Currently featuring a header/hero, skills and projects sections.
 The following sections are Under construction:

-- Projects
 - Contact Me
 - Footer

-Mobile responsivity will be added after the desktop project is finished.
+Partial mobile responsivity, further testing and optimizations will be realized after the full website is finished.